nukopian/DBIx-Squirrel/README.md

 manually setting the iterator's buffer-size, it will be fixed at that size and not automatically adjusted.

-When changing these properties, the method returns a reference to the iterator.
+When used to change these properties, the method returns a reference to the iterator.

 #### `count`